-So many factors go into making an informed, financially sound, decision about which CBD oil is right for you.
-We’ve broken down the main forks in the road so you don’t get duped.
+So many factors go into making an informed decision about which CBD oil is right for you.

 Overwhelmed by the cannabidiol (CBD) market?
 You’re not alone.
 This gotta-have-it product is flying off store shelves across the world at an ever accelerating pace.
 As a result, the market is pumping in every CBD product conceivable.
-More and more people are successfully trying CBD for pain relief, tremor control, mood stabilization, and even as a beauty boost.
 But its popularity has become a double-edged sword, drawing in a good number of con artists and snake oil salesmen eager to make a quick buck off an ill-informed public.
 How do you decide which CBD oil is right for you?

 Even if you could magically weed out all the untested, ineffective, and unethical products in the CBD marketplace, you’d still be left with, what psychologist Barry Schwartz famously dubbed, “The Paradox of Choice.”
 This is thanks to the approximately 4 million products that are currently on the market for CBD consumers.